hello-robot/stretch_tutorials/getting_started/safety_guide.md

 The runstop allows the user to pause the motion of the four primary actuators (base, lift, and arm) by tapping the illuminated button on the head.
 An experienced operator should always keep the runstop within reach, allowing them to stop the motion of the robot if it is deemed unsafe.

+!!! warning
-**NOTE: The runstop is not equivalent to an Emergency Stop found on industrial equipment and no safety guarantees are made by its function**.
+    The runstop is not equivalent to an Emergency Stop found on industrial equipment and no safety guarantees are made by its function.

 When the runstop is enabled, these actuators are in a ‘Safety Mode’ that inhibits the motion controller at the firmware level.
 Disabling the runstop allows normal operation to resume.